 Concern over the political angle is what first brought Mitch Ogulewicz into the controversy.
 Mitch felt it was disgraceful how the Neal Administration had mistreated the clergymen in The Covenant during the audit controversy.
 It was obvious that the good old boys network had repeatedly failed the black community in Springfield, and Mitch was determined that in the future things would be different.
 Ogulewicz felt that both buildings should be razed in order to give the Square a fresh look and to create the widest possible range of opportunities for what the site could be used for.
 He agreed with The Covenant that the whole concept behind the condo complex was ridiculous.
 Who would want to live there?
 Why would any sane investor put their own money into such a sure loser?
 As Mitch tried to find out, he soon discovered that it was difficult to get answers.

-When Ogulewicz was able to track down the investors and ask them how much of their own money they intended to risk in the venture, he was startled to be told that their investment would consist solely of their own "sweat equity."
+When Ogulewicz was finally able to track down the investors and ask them how much of their own money they intended to risk in the venture, he was startled to be told that their investment would consist solely of their own "sweat equity."
 In other words, the time and energy they spent working on bringing the project into existence would represent their total investment.
 Mitch couldn't believe what he was hearing - the investors essentially wanted access to millions of dollars of taxpayer funds for doing nothing more than donating the effort they put into acquiring the taxpayer's money.
 Anyone at all could be a developer under those terms!
-Such an arrangement was unprecedented and completely absurd from a fiscal perspective, since it really amounted to just handing the building and the millions needed to develop it over to the businessmen as a gift.
-The more Mitch looked into this extraordinary arrangement, the more disturbing things he discovered.
+Such an arrangement was unprecedented and seemed completely absurd from a fiscal perspective.
+What it really amounted to was just handing the building and the millions needed to develop it over to the businessmen as a gift.

 Even more intriguing was that Upper State Street Community Development Corporation (a non-profit entity) had a for-profit subsidiary called simply "Upper State Street Indian Motocycle Building."
 Mitch was startled to realize who was the head of the money making operation tied to the project.
 It turned out to be none other than State Representative Ray Jordan, who was the politician representing the Square in the legislature in Boston, which was where most of the money for the project was supposed to originate from in the form of financing from the Massachusetts Housing Finance Agency.